 From patients who have provided this information publicly, the most commonly used daily AMAT protocol is: 1000 mg. of clarithromycin, 300 mg. of Rifabutin, 2 mg. per kg. of clofazimine.
 These doses are split in half and taken throughout the day.
 Some doctors prefer to ramp up this therapy to minimize initial side effects, starting with lower doses and gradually increasing the strength to the full dose over time.
 See below for more details on the RedHill Biopharma trial utilizing a version of this protocol.
 Some doctors substitute 600 mg. of rifampin in place of the Rifabutin.

 Dr. Thomas Borody, who runs the Centre for Digestive Diseases in Sydney, Australia has achieved an 85% remission rate (the highest in the world) prescribing antibiotic therapy for Crohn’s disease.
 The article Medical Pioneer from Down Under leads the World in Crohn’s Treatment by Warren Perley describes his approach and why this therapy has had continued success.

 Large Scale Clinical Trial Underway

 RedHill Biopharma is conducting a large scale, Phase III clinical trial in multiple locations in the United States and Canada to test the effectiveness of triple antibiotic in Crohn’s disease.
 RHB-104 is a proprietary and potentially groundbreaking antibiotic combination therapy, in oral capsule formulation, with potential intracellular, antimycobacertial and anti-inflammatory properties.
 Developed by Dr. Thomas Borody, it’s based on increasing evidence supporting the hypothesis that Crohn’s disease is caused by a human MAP infection in certain susceptible patients.
 Symposium presenter, Patrick McLean, is the Product Manager at RedHill Biopharma.
-The study has finished recruiting participants and the projected end date is projected to be April, 2018, with interim results to be released in August, 2017, which will hopefully shed some light on the questions surrounding the use of Anti-MAP therapy.
+The study has finished recruiting participants and the projected end date is April, 2019.
+Per a press release from October 2017, top-line results are expected in April 2018.